ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Being in the NodeJS ecosystem for a few years, I’m surprised by how many startups use NestJS and still face the same issues.
 Probably a lot…</blockquote>

 <h3>4.
-Why Modules Matter, Understanding Optimal NestJS Modules Usage - <a href="https://medium.com/@aniamwolff21/why-modules-matter-understanding-optimal-nestjs-modules-usage-411299ca9f07" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting started with Kafka using Confluent-kafka-javascript library : Node.js - <a href="https://medium.com/@ashish15/getting-started-with-kafka-using-confluent-kafka-javascript-library-node-js-ca6b53514671" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aniam Wolff`**
+✍️ **posted by `Ashish Joshi`**

-<blockquote>Currently, we are facing the challenges of migrating from a monolithic system to a microservice architecture.
-Exploring issues opened my…</blockquote>
+<blockquote>Apache Kafka has become the backbone of modern event-driven applications, enabling real-time data streaming at scale.
+While Java has been…</blockquote>

 <h3>5.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>